 Contact with the British came early in Mswati's reign, when he asked British authorities in South Africa for assistance against Zulu raids into Swaziland.
 It also was during Mswati's reign that the first whites settled in the country.
 Following Mswati's death, the Swazis reached agreements with British and South African authorities over a range of issues, including independence, claims on resources by Europeans, administrative authority, and security.
 South Africans administered the Swazi interests from 1894 to 1902.
 In 1902 the British assumed control.

 According to Swazi law and custom, the monarch holds supreme executive, legislative, and judicial powers.
-In general practice, however, the monarch's power is delegated through a dualistic system: modern, statutory bodies, like the cabinet, and less formal traditional government structures.
+In general practice, however, the monarch's power is delegated through a dualistic system: modern, statutory bodies, like the cabinet; and less formal traditional government structures.
+The king must approve legislation passed by parliament before it becomes law.
+The prime minister, who is head of government, and the cabinet, which is recommended by the prime minister and approved by the king, exercise executive authority.
 At present, parliament consists of a 65-seat House of Assembly (55 members are elected through popular vote; 10 are appointed by the king) and 30-seat Senate (10 members are appointed by the House of Assembly, and 20 are appointed by the king).
-The king must approve legislation passed by parliament before it becomes law.
-The prime minister, who is head of government, and the cabinet, which is recommended by the prime minister and approved by the king, exercises executive authority.
+House of Assembly elections were last held October 2003.

 For local administration Swaziland is divided into four regions, each with an administrator appointed by the king.
-Parallel to the government structure is the traditional system consisting of the king and his advisers, traditional courts, and 55 Tinkhundla (subregional districts in which traditional chiefs are grouped).
+Parallel to the government structure is the traditional system consisting of the king and his advisers, traditional courts, 55 tinkhundla (subregional districts in which traditional chiefs are grouped), and 366 chiefdoms.

 Principal Government Officials